NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Previous Exam Questions.md

 		+ connecting nodes together for communication
 	+ master-slave
 		+ distributing work amongst multiple nodes
-	+ leader-follower
-		+ taking turns in processing a task
 + Which pattern should be used if the creation of objects is very complicated and consists of many steps.
 	+ builder
 + The "singleton" pattern ensures that only one instance of an object is present in the system.
 What mechanism prohibits developers from creating more instances?
 	+ private constructor inaccessible from outside.
 Factory method creates object once during first call, stores reference and returns it on subsequent calls
 + Which resources does the Flyweight pattern save?
+	+ primarily memory
-	+ memory, performance, disk read/write, data bus-traffic
+	+ potentially also computations, disk read/write, data bus-traffic
 + When I implement Netflix, which patterns are useful?
 	+ broker for communication and distribution of movies and their metadata
 	+ layers to separate high level logic, UI, networking, database, ...